WebAssembly/spec/md-proto/WebAssembly.md

 are created:
  - A *control-flow stack*, with entries containing
     - A [control-flow type](#control-flow-type).
-    - A *depth* value.
+    - A *limit* value.
  - A *[type] stack*.
  - A *current position*.

-During validation, if either stack is empty when an element is to be popped from it, validation fails.
+During validation, if either stack is empty when an element is to be popped from it, or an element is accessed by index less than zero or not less than the stack's length, validation fails.
+If a value is popped from the type stack such that the length of the type stack becomes less than the control-flow stack top's limit value, validation fails.

 #### Control Flow Type